osmanamjad/Should-I-CR-NCR/README.md

 # Should-I-CR-NCR
-A simple tool which uses the users current cumulative GPA, expected cGPA upon graduatuion, and an expected GPA for a single course to compute whether this course will should be cr/ncred
+A simple tool which uses the users current cumulative GPA, expected cGPA upon graduatuion, and an expected GPA for a single course to compute whether this course should be cr/ncred.